 See below for some examples of what would have to be considered highly dangerous outlets:

-They involve hair being drawn into the outlet and then entwining on the other side of the outlet due to the circular motion of the water is it goes through the outlet.
+Entanglement hazards are slightly different from entrapment hazards.
+They involve hair being drawn into the outlet and then entwining on the other side due to the circular motion of the water as it goes through the outlet.